-4. Provide Advisory Services to the Board of Regents, Management, and Other Constituents
+4. Provide Advisory Services to the Board of Regents, Management, and Other Constituents a.
+Organization and Processes

-Internal Audit provided consultation to the university community in various ways during the year.
-Significant effort was devoted to participation in the groups responsible for implementing the university's student information system.
-Internal Audit provided relevant feedback in the project management process evaluation and helped ensure key controls are in place.
-Internal Audit also participated in the President's Task Force on Efficiency and administered CU EthicsLine, the university's reporting hotline.
-Otherwise, Internal Audit provided ad hoc feedback and advice throughout the year to the university community as the opportunity arose.
+Internal Audit provided consultation services to the university community in various ways during the year.
+Internal Audit participated in the review of Regent Laws and Policies and administered CU EthicsLine, the university's reporting hotline.
+Otherwise, Internal Audit provided ad hoc feedback and advice throughout the year to the university community as opportunities arose.